 This indicator focuses on writing to sources, a key task to grow students' literacy skills.
-Students are asked to use their writing to present careful analyses and well-defended claims.
+Students are asked to use their writing to analyze and synthesize sources, as well as to present careful analyses, well-defended claims, and clear information.
 Writing to sources is a key task.
+Students are asked in their writing to analyze and synthesize sources, as well as to present careful analyses, well-defended claims, and clear information.